stereotype441/language/working/enhanced-constructors/feature-specification.md

 ### Implicit super invocation

-Today, Dart allows an implicit `super()` to be elided from an initializer list of a generative constructor (and allows for the entire initializer list to be elided, if it contains nothing else).
+Today, Dart allows an implicit `super()` to be elided from an initializer list of a non-redirecting generative constructor (and allows for the entire initializer list to be elided, if it contains nothing else).
 To preserve backwards compatibility, and to avoid making new style constructors more verbose than old style ones, enhanced constructors support the same feature.
-The precise rules are specified [below](#insertion-of-implicit-super-constructor-invocations), but in a nutshell, if neither the body nor the initializer list of a generative constructor contains an explicit `super` constructor invocation expression, then an implicit call to `super()` is considered to occur at the earliest point in the constructor body at which it would be sound to do so.
+The precise rules are specified [below](#insertion-of-implicit-super-constructor-invocations), but in a nutshell, if neither the body nor the initializer list of a non-redirecting generative constructor contains an explicit `super` constructor invocation expression, then an implicit call to `super()` is considered to occur at the earliest point in the constructor body at which it would be sound to do so.

 For example, this constructor from the analyzer's `AwaitExpressionImpl` class: